 “It is gentle and friendly but difficult to subdue.”

-The characteristic temperament of the Siberian Husky is friendly and gentle but also alert and outgoing.
-It does not have the possessive attitude of a guard dog, nor is it overly suspicious of strangers or aggressive with other dogs.
+The Siberian Husky's temperament is friendly, gentle, alert, and outgoing.
+It does not possess the attitude of a guard dog, nor is it overly suspicious of strangers or aggressive with other dogs.
 Some reserve and dignity can be expected in adult dogs.
-His intelligence, tractability and sensitivity make him a pleasant companion and willing worker.
+His intelligence, tractability, and sensitivity make him a pleasant companion and willing worker.
 This breed has a rather pronounced temperament and is not quickly subdued.
 It is a disposition that has grown up with him since his domestication.

 Affection towards the family